edplato/filmcompare/README.md

 # Flick Pick - Movie Search

++ NOTIFICATION: As of 5/20/2017, OMDB API has gone private.
+Now working to utilize a different movie API for the future version of this project.

 ## Features include:

 + RESTful API to search through movies, obtain detailed information with Rotten Tomatoes, IMDB, and custom Flick Pick ratings